LinuxCommandLibrary

 CAVEATS

 Similar but intentionally different code may be flagged.
 Very large codebases may be slow.
-Maintained as archived project.
+Note: phpcpd has been archived by its author and is no longer actively maintained.
+Consider alternative static analysis tools for new projects.

 HISTORY